 The core objective is to develop a realistic (implementable) Impact Business Model Canvas for our Community Partners (CP) or a new social business idea.
-Mixed teams of California/Spanish students analyze the problem (local or global) that our CP is trying to solve and design a high-level business model to move it from idea to reality.
+Mixed teams of California/Spanish students analyze the problem (local or global) and design a high-level business model to move it from idea to reality.

-Students are expected to have the hands-on experience that social entrepreneurs go through and apply the learning and insights gained in the classroom.
+Students are expected to have the hands-on experience that social entrepreneurs go through and to apply the learning and insights gained in the classroom.